docs

 - Above 10 percent initial denials means recoverable revenue is being left on the table.
 The fix is operational, not payer-side.

-The average initial claim denial rate across U.S. medical practices reached 11.8 percent in 2024, up from 10.2 percent just a few years earlier, per the MGMA 2024 Cost and Revenue Report.
-That headline figure masks wide variance by specialty.
-Behavioral health practices see initial denial rates in the 20 to 30 percent range due to authorization intensity and parity law complexity.
-Orthopedic surgery and anesthesia practices with prior-authorization-heavy payer mixes routinely land at 14 to 22 percent.
-Chiropractic and physical therapy practices often sit at 15 to 20 percent when Medicare modifier logic breaks down.
-Primary care and internal medicine sit closer to the 8 to 12 percent band.
-According to the Experian Health 2025 State of Claims survey, 41 percent of providers now see denial rates of 10 percent or higher, a figure that has risen every year since the survey launched in 2022.
-Medicare Advantage denials spiked 4.8 percent year over year per Experian and now top 17 percent — more than double traditional Medicare rates.
-Per MDaudit's 2025 Benchmark Report, average denied amounts for outpatient claims rose 14 percent in dollar terms and 12 percent for inpatient, meaning the financial exposure per denial grew even faster than the volume.
-If your practice book is running above 10 percent initial denials, you are not an outlier — but you are leaving recoverable revenue on the table.
+The average initial claim denial rate across U.S. medical practices reached 11.8 percent in 2024, up from 10.2 percent a few years earlier, per the MGMA 2024 Cost and Revenue Report.
+The average hides wide variance by specialty.
+Behavioral health runs 20 to 30 percent on authorization intensity and parity law complexity.
+Orthopedic surgery and anesthesia with prior-authorization-heavy payer mixes land at 14 to 22 percent.
+Chiropractic and physical therapy sit at 15 to 20 percent when Medicare modifier logic breaks down.
+Primary care and internal medicine sit at 8 to 12 percent.
+Per the Experian Health 2025 State of Claims survey, 41 percent of providers now see denial rates of 10 percent or higher, up every year since the survey launched in 2022.
+Medicare Advantage denials spiked 4.8 percent year over year per Experian and now top 17 percent, more than double traditional Medicare.
+Per MDaudit's 2025 Benchmark Report, average denied amounts rose 14 percent for outpatient claims and 12 percent for inpatient, so financial exposure per denial is growing faster than denial volume.
+A book above 10 percent initial denials is leaving recoverable revenue on the table.
 See the denial management workflow guide for the operational response.

 How denial rates have moved 2022 to 2026

-The trajectory matters because it tells you whether the environment is stabilizing or intensifying.
-The short answer is that it is intensifying, with no sign of reversal as of mid-2026.
+The environment is intensifying, with no sign of reversal as of mid-2026.

-In 2022, approximately 30 percent of providers reported denial rates at or above 10 percent, per the first Experian Health State of Claims survey.
-By the 2025 edition of that same survey — now in its third year and drawing on 250 healthcare professionals — that figure had risen to 41 percent.
-The survey documents the year-over-year direction clearly: each wave found a larger share of the provider population sitting above what HFMA considers the acceptable threshold.
+In 2022, about 30 percent of providers reported denial rates at or above 10 percent, per the first Experian Health State of Claims survey.
+By the 2025 edition, now in its third year and drawing on 250 healthcare professionals, that figure had risen to 41 percent.
+Each wave found a larger share of providers above what HFMA considers the acceptable threshold.

-The MGMA cost and revenue benchmarks tell a similar story from the practice-level direction.
-The 10.2 percent average initial denial rate that characterized the mid-2020 period moved to 11.8 percent by the 2024 data cycle.
-That 1.6 percentage point shift compresses margins because the labor cost of working a denial — investigation, correction, resubmission, or appeal — is largely fixed per denial, so more denials on top of the same billing staff generates a direct productivity squeeze.
+The MGMA benchmarks tell the same story at the practice level.
+The 10.2 percent average initial denial rate of the mid-2020 period moved to 11.8 percent by the 2024 data cycle.
+That 1.6 percentage point shift compresses margins: the labor cost of working a denial (investigation, correction, resubmission, appeal) is largely fixed per denial, so more denials on the same staff is a direct productivity squeeze.

 Commercial plan denial rates rose roughly 1.5 percent year over year between 2023 and 2024, per Experian.
-Medicare Advantage ran at a much steeper 4.8 percent year-over-year increase in the same period.
-The HFMA has documented that some not-for-profit health systems responded by exiting Medicare Advantage contracts entirely — a data point that signals how operationally burdensome MA denials have become for organizations without a billing infrastructure designed around them.
+Medicare Advantage ran at a much steeper 4.8 percent over the same period.
+The HFMA has documented some not-for-profit health systems exiting Medicare Advantage contracts entirely, a measure of how burdensome MA denials have become for organizations without billing infrastructure designed around them.

-MDaudit's analysis — drawn from 1.2 million providers and 4,500 facilities across the first three quarters of 2025 — adds a severity dimension that volume-only data misses.
-The average denied amount for outpatient claims rose from $4,730 to $5,390 (a 14 percent increase).
-Inpatient average denied amounts moved from $504 to $565 (12 percent).
+MDaudit's analysis, drawn from 1.2 million providers and 4,500 facilities across the first three quarters of 2025, adds a severity dimension volume-only data misses.
+The average denied amount for outpatient claims rose from $4,730 to $5,390 (14 percent).
+Inpatient moved from $504 to $565 (12 percent).
 External payer audit at-risk amounts grew 30 percent year over year per customer.
-Telehealth-related denials in dollar terms rose 84 percent.
+Telehealth-related denials rose 84 percent in dollar terms.
 Outpatient coding-related denials rose 26 percent.
-This is not a stable environment where process optimization can hold the line; the payer behavior is actively escalating.
+Payer behavior is escalating, not holding steady under process optimization.

-The HFMA Pulse Survey's finding that hospitals lose an average of 4.8 percent of net revenue to denials gives an aggregate financial framing.
-For physician practices and billing companies, the percentage varies by specialty mix, payer contract structure, and denial workflow maturity — but the directional pressure is the same.
+The HFMA Pulse Survey finds hospitals lose an average of 4.8 percent of net revenue to denials.
+For physician practices and billing companies the percentage varies with specialty mix, payer contract structure, and denial workflow maturity, but the directional pressure is the same.

 The headline numbers from MGMA and Experian

-These two sources are the most widely cited public benchmarks for professional practice denial rates.
-They use different methodologies — MGMA surveys physician practices and management groups, Experian surveys revenue cycle professionals — which is why reading them together gives a more complete picture than either source alone.
+These are the most widely cited public benchmarks for professional practice denial rates.
+Their methodologies differ: MGMA surveys physician practices and management groups, Experian surveys revenue cycle professionals.
+Read together, they give a fuller picture than either alone.

 | Metric | Figure | Source |